kind-lab/voice-biomarker-fhir/input/pagecontent/index.md

 ### Introduction
 The Voice as a Biomarker for AI Health (VBAI) profiles are based on [FHIR R4](http://hl7.org/fhir/R4/index.html) and derived from [US Core STU5](http://hl7.org/fhir/us/core/STU5/) where possible.
 The profiles capture the data collected in the VBAI study.
+More information can be found at [IntroToFhir].

 ### What is Voice as a Biomarker for AI?